 A study on Cellular System Support for Ultra Low Complexity and Low Throughput Internet of Things was approved at GERAN#62, see [1].

 One objective of the study is “ultra-low complexity”.
 On one hand, according to section 5.5 of the TR 45.820, a complexity analysis comparing the candidate solution with a GPRS only device is to be done.
 On the other hand, TSG PCG asked that any potential normative work on a “clean slate” solution will be done in TSG RAN, where an E-UTRAN based architecture is normalized.
+The sourcing company believes that the “Clean Slate” solution adopted at RAN level, if any, will be based on E-UTRAN architecture, i.e. (optimized ?)
+S1 interface.

 For these reasons, and as the NB-LTE is mainly re-using the LTE work, this paper looks at and compares the cost/complexity between NB-LTE and NB-CIoT solutions, where a lot of similarities were identified.
 A complexity analysis as defined in the TR between NB-LTE and a GPRS only device could be addressed in a side pCR to TR 45.820.